jxmot/esp8266-MLX90614/README.md

 ## Status

-**2017-12-31** : Works, needs a better README and some additional comments int  the code.
+**2017-12-31** : Works, needs a better README and some additional comments in the code.